Mental Health Facilities Dixon, IL

 Sinnissippi Centers Inc - 12.9 miles from Dixon, IL

 Sinnissippi Centers Inc is one of mental health facilities in Sterling, Illinois, located at 2611 Woodlawn Road, 61081 zip code.
-Sinnissippi Centers Inc provides telemedicine/telehealth and outpatient treatment.
-Sinnissippi Centers Inc provides integrated dual diagnosis disorder treatment, psychotropic medication and activity therapy to seniors 65 or older, adults and young adults.
+Sinnissippi Centers Inc provides outpatient treatment and telemedicine/telehealth.
+Sinnissippi Centers Inc provides psychotropic medication, group therapy and behavior modification to young adults, adults and seniors 65 or older.
 Sinnissippi Centers Inc also supports transitional age young adults.
-Additional services provided at Sinnissippi Centers Inc include suicide prevention services, family psychoeducation and psychosocial rehabilitation services.
+Additional services provided at Sinnissippi Centers Inc include integrated primary care services, case management and illness management and recovery.

 Learn More